Horror Movies for Feminists: Candyman (1992)

 “Candyman” is a big one in the modern horror canon.
 It’s based on a story by modern horror master Clive Barker, adapted and directed by romantic British filmmaker Bernard Rose, and stars young Virginia Madsen.
 More importantly, it stars Tony Todd, a wonderful classically-trained character and voice actor who stands 6’5″ and absolutely looms in the frame.
 Todd plays the titular Candyman straight – he’s a gentleman and an artist, a dark, ghostly, romantic figure in the vein of Dracula who takes pleasure in seducing his favorite victim.

 The race politics in this movie are extremely problematic, yet it’s likely modern viewers will enjoy seeing this version before Nia DaCosta and Jordan Peele remake the source material.
 One wise review (that I read and cannot find again) suggested that what makes the 1992 version of the movie “scary” is the viewer’s racism – that if you don’t find housing projects and graffiti scary, that if “Africanized bees” and gang culture don’t give you the willies, this movie will not frighten you.
-A lot has changed since 1992: we are an increasingly urban, multicultural society and the othering of urban life doesn’t have the storytelling impact it used to even for white audiences.
-So, modern viewers need to understand not only that Cabrini-Green was a racist symbol of and shorthand for “black pathology,” a place so infamous and vilified that it was built up in the popular imagination as a place of real life horrors, and that in “Candyman,” the projects take the place of the dark, old haunted house on the hill, and this “haunted house” deeply informs the movie.
+A lot has changed since 1992: we are an increasingly urban, multicultural society and the othering of urbanity doesn’t have the storytelling impact it used to thirty years ago, even for white audiences.
+So, modern viewers need to understand not only that Cabrini-Green was a racist symbol of and shorthand for “Black pathology,” a place so infamous and vilified that it was built up in the popular imagination as a place of real life mystery and horrors, and that in “Candyman,” the projects take the place of the dark, old haunted house on the hill, and this “haunted house” mythos deeply informs the movie.
 As the viewer learns more about the residents of Cabrini-Green and the challenges they face (though a better writer/director would have fleshed them out), the movie reveals how Candyman died (spoiler!): he was the subject of a horrific lynching after being accused of sleeping with a white woman.

 A wise friend of mine once pointed out the scholarship that suggests that for Black and Brown people, what counts as “horror” is already very much present and with us, that some of us are, in many ways, actually living in the post-apocalypse.
 “Candyman” toys with this idea, and it’s the stuff of contemporary horror films like “Get Out” and “Us” today.